PhilipNaudus/simple_site-gh-pages/pages/qing/fierce-and-filial.md

 description: This novel unites many of the previous renditions of Mulan’s story into a single volume, emphasizing that Mulan’s brilliance and courage stemmed from her virtue.
 image: hua-mulan-lu-wanhua-sworn-sisters.jpg
 bg: e9e9e9
 alt: Mulan, dressed as a man, next to her sworn sister, Princess Lu Wanhua.
-Illustrations are from an early woodblock printing of Fierce and Filial (public domain).
+Illustrations are from an early woodblock printing of The Fierce and Filial Girl from Northern Wei (public domain).
 imageType: big
 num: 4
 ---